 “Preventing muscle tissue damage during exercise training may help optimize the training effect and eventual competitive sports performance.
 Numerous studies have evaluated the potential of antioxidant vitamin supplementation to prevent exercise-induced muscle tissue damage…and recommend vitamin supplementation to individuals performing regular heavy exercise.”

-A great way to keep my intakes levels high enough to prevent muscle wasting.
+Personally, I find that it’s a great way to keep my intake levels high enough to prevent muscle wasting.

 A secondary option is collagen powder, which I really leaned on heavily after knee surgery to help give my body all the extra tools I could for repair!